milapruiett/Pineneedle-Milkweed-SSA/README.md

 Nabhan, G., S. Buckley, and H. Dial.
 2015.
 Pollinator Plants of the Desert Southwest: Native Milkweeds (Asclepias spp.).
 USDA-Natural Resources Conservation Service, Tucson Plant Materials Center, Tucson, AZ.
 TN-PM-16-1-AZ.

+Pegram, Kimberly V, and Natalie A Melkonoff.
+"Assessing Preference and Survival of Danaus Plexippus on Two Western Species of Asclepias."
+Journal of Insect Conservation 24, no. 2 (2019): 287-95.